 4 Lessons Mama Taught Me About How To Be A Successful Businesswoman

 “Other children have excuses,” Mama told me when I brought home a bad grade.
-“Other children don’t have enough to eat, and have to work after school, or take care of little brothers and sisters.
+“Other children don’t have enough to eat.
+They have to work after school or take care of little brothers and sisters.
 You don’t have excuses.”
-When I grew up, I set my career goal to become a successful business woman.
-I had succeed – I had no excuses.
+When I grew up, I went into business, I had to succeed – I had no excuses.

-Mama was beloved because she generous, interested in people, and the most fun of anybody I knew.
+People loved Mama because she was generous, interested in people, and the most fun of anybody I knew.
 But she wasn’t a marshmallow, agree-to-please kind of woman.
 She knew what she believed, and she stood up for it and she spoke up for it, whether other people liked it or not.
 That was the example she set for me.

 Daddy inspired me to “be somebody.”
 Mama taught me how – by example.
 She got things done and expected I would too.